 Should we have a wedding videographer?
 Wedding videography is on the rise with more and more people choosing to have a video as a memento of the day.
 Here we discuss whether it is really worth it…

-These days, wedding videography is much more popular than it used to be, as it’s the perfect way to remember your big day and have your ceremony, vows and speeches caught on tape.
+These days, wedding videography is much more popular than it used to be, as it’s the perfect way to remember your big day and catch your ceremony, vows and speeches on video.
 Gone are the days of cheesy videos – instead, wedding videographers are creating stunning films that can be anything from light-hearted recaps of your day with funny moments and messages, to catching all those emotional moments and beautiful details in a cinematic masterpiece.